-9.3 Defective Cartridge - A defective cartridge is one:

-(a) which has such evident structural defect as to cause misfire or cause a rifle to fail to function (b) which does not fire

-(c) from which the bullet has not left the barrel.
+- 9.3 Defective Cartridge A defective cartridge is one: - (a) which has such evident structural defect as to cause misfire or cause a rifle to fail to function - (b) which does not fire - (c) from which the bullet has not left the barrel.
 (No claim for a defective cartridge shall be allowed if bullet has left the barrel except in the incident of a ruptured case.
 The Range Officer will indicate to the Arena Director or Chief Range Safety Officer the value and location of the bullet hole.)
 (For procedure in case of a defective cartridge see Rule 10.9.
-For refiring privileges see Rule 9.14.)

-9.5 Disabled Rifle - Any rifle which cannot be properly aimed or safely fired may be declared disabled.
+For refiring privileges see Rule 9.14.) - 9.5 Disabled Rifle - Any rifle which cannot be properly aimed or safely fired may be declared disabled.
 Sights improperly adjusted do not constitute a disabled rifle.
 A rifle once declared disabled by the Range Officer shall not be used again for competition firing until the defect has been corrected and the rifle has been ruled as safe by the Chief Range Officer.
 (For procedure in case of a disabled rifle see Rule 10.9.
-For refiring privileges see Rule 9.14.)

-9.6 Malfunction - Failure of the rifle to function properly due to mechanical defects or to defective ammunition.
+For refiring privileges see Rule 9.14.) - 9.6 Malfunction - Failure of the rifle to function properly due to mechanical defects or to defective ammunition.
 Functional failures, due to improper manual operation are not to be considered as malfunctions.
 (For procedure in case of a malfunction see Rule 10.9.
-For refiring privileges see Rule 9.14.)

-9.7 Weighing Triggers - Triggers will be weighed with official NRA trigger test weights or by any other calibrated method at the discretion of the Arena Director.
+For refiring privileges see Rule 9.14.) - 9.7 Weighing Triggers All rifles presented for inspection MUST have an ECI inserted as rifles are presented for inspection.
+If the competitors' rifle does not include this safety indicator upon presentation for inspection, the competitor will be asked to leave the area to insert one.
+Triggers will be weighed with official NRA trigger test weights or by any other calibrated method at the discretion of the Arena Director.
 Failure of the trigger to meet the trigger pull requirements shall disqualify the competitor in matches previously fired.
 While the trigger pull is being weighed, the rifle shall be held with barrel perpendicular to the horizontal surface on which test weight is supported.
 The rod or hook of test weight shall rest on the lowest point of the curve in curved triggers or on a point approximately 1⁄2 inch from the lower end of straight triggers.
 To pass the weight test, a weight of the correct number of pounds shall be lifted by the rifle trigger while in the cocked position and while all safety devices are in firing positions, from the horizontal surface on which it is resting, until the weight hangs free and without releasing the trigger.
 Failure of the trigger to pass the weight test is the competitor's responsibility.
 During the firearm check in period, the firearm safety officer will attempt to pass the firearm for both weight and trigger pull.
 They will attempt to qualify the firearm a maximum of three times at this time.
 If the firearm will not pass both requirements, the contestant will have the opportunity to make adjustments and have the firearm rechecked.
 If the firearm will not pass after the adjustments are made, the firearm safety officer may disqualify the firearm for the competition.